How does Pack-Rat Moving stack up?

 One of the common factors between Pack-Rat, PODS®, U-Haul U-Box and U-Pack is storage.
 With all of the companies, you can store your belongings for as long as you need.
 However, storage rates will vary.
 Something to keep in mind: unlike some moving companies, U-Pack does not remove your items from the moving container for storage (or any other reason).
 How you load is how the items stay until you unload at your destination.

 Getting a Quote

-U-Pack can give you a quote online.
+If you prefer to get a quote without talking to someone or want a quote after hours, U-Pack can give you a quote online.
 If you prefer to talk to a U-Pack representative, you can always call 800-413-4799 and get your quote over the phone.